 When is the DecoPac data breach settlement payout date?

-Payments and credit monitoring enrollment codes will be issued to approved claimants 75 days after the settlement is granted final approval or 30 days after after the claim is approved, whichever is later.
+The settlement administrator will issue payments and credit monitoring enrollment codes to approved claimants 30 days after it approves the claim or 75 days after the court grants final approval to the settlement, whichever is later.

 Why is there a class action settlement?

-This class action lawsuit was filed after DecoPac announced a data breach in December 2024 involving unauthorized access to or acquisition of PII in its possession.
-Plaintiffs alleged that DecoPac failed to adequately protect sensitive information, potentially exposing class members to identity theft and fraud.
+This class action lawsuit alleged a DecoPac data breach allowed unauthorized access to or acquisition of PII.
+The plaintiffs claimed that DecoPac failed to adequately protect sensitive information, potentially exposing class members to identity theft and fraud.

 DecoPac denies any wrongdoing but agreed to settle to avoid the expense and uncertainties of continued litigation.